OsamahAnsari/ProjectTalos/_posts/2020-09-11-project-preparation.md

 title: Week 1 - Project Preparation
 ---

 The first week of the project was fairly simple.
 I just needed to decide on a project name and set up a website to host future devlogs.
+How bad could it be? *laughs nervously*

 ## Project Name